-- the difficulty of recruiting and managing international operations and the increased operations, travel, infrastructure and legal compliance costs associated with numerous international locations; - our ability to effectively price our multi-tiered subscriptions in competitive international markets; - our ability to identify and manage sales partners; - new and different sources of competition in each country or region; - potentially greater difficulty collecting accounts receivable and longer payment cycles; - the need to adapt and localize our products for specific countries, including differences in the location attributes and formats used in each country; - the need to offer customer support in various languages; - difficulties in understanding and complying with local laws, regulations and customs in foreign jurisdictions; - compliance with U.S. laws and regulations for foreign operations, including, without limitation, the Foreign Corrupt Practices Act, or FCPA, the U.K. Bribery Act, import and export control laws, tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell in certain foreign markets, and the risks and costs of non-compliance; - expanded demands on, and distraction of, senior management; - difficulties with differing technical and environmental standards, data privacy and telecommunications regulations and certification requirements outside the United States; - varying levels of internet technology adoption and infrastructure; - tariffs and other non-tariff barriers, such as quotas and local content rules; - more limited protection for intellectual property rights in some countries; - adverse tax consequences; - fluctuations in currency exchange rates, which could increase the price of our products outside of the United States, increase the expenses of our international operations and expose us to foreign currency exchange rate risk;
+- the difficulty of recruiting and managing international operations and the increased operations, travel, infrastructure and legal compliance costs associated with numerous international locations; - our ability to effectively price our multi-tiered subscriptions in competitive international markets: - our ability to identify and manage sales partners; - new and different sources of competition in each country or region; - potentially greater difficulty collecting accounts receivable and longer payment cycles; - the need to adapt and localize our products for specific countries, including differences in the location attributes and formats used in each country; - the need to offer customer support in various languages; - difficulties in understanding and complying with local laws, regulations and customs in foreign jurisdictions; - compliance with U.S. laws and regulations for foreign operations, including, without limitation, the Foreign Corrupt Practices Act, or FCPA, the U.K. Bribery Act, import and export control laws, tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell in certain foreign markets, and the risks and costs of non-compliance; - compliance with international laws and regulations, including without limitation, those governing privacy, data security and data transfer, such as the General Data Protection Regulation, or GDPR, which may impair our ability to grow our business or offer our service in some locations, may subject us to liability for non-compliance or may require us to change our business practices; - expanded demands on, and distraction of, senior management; - difficulties with differing technical and environmental standards, data privacy and telecommunications regulations and certification requirements outside the United States: - varying levels of internet technology adoption and infrastructure; - tariffs and other non-tariff barriers, such as quotas and local content rules: - more limited protection for intellectual property rights in some countries;

-- currency control regulations, which might restrict or prohibit our conversion of other currencies into U.S. dollars; - restrictions on the transfer of funds; - deterioration of political relations between the United States and other countries; and - political or social unrest or economic instability in a specific country or region in which we operate, which could have an adverse impact on our operations in that location.
+- adverse tax consequences: - fluctuations in currency exchange rates, which could increase the price of our products outside of the United States, increase the expenses of our international operations and expose us to foreign currency exchange rate risk; - currency control regulations, which might restrict or prohibit our conversion of other currencies into U.S. dollars: - restrictions on the transfer of funds: - deterioration of political relations between the United States and other countries; and - political or social unrest or economic instability in a specific country or region in which we operate, which could have an adverse impact on our operations in that location.

-Also, our network service provider fees outside of the United States are generally higher than domestic rates, and our gross margin may be affected and fluctuate as we expand our operations and customer base worldwide.
+Also, our network service provider fees outside of the United States are generally higher than domestic rates, and our gross margin may be affected and may fluctuate as we expand our operations and customer base worldwide.